 This kebab shop garlic sauce is one of those I-know-I-shouldn’t-but-I-just-can’t-resist sauces.
 It takes bare minutes to make, but works so well on so many dishes that its a crying shame to relegate it to an infrequent treat with a guilty-secret kebab.

 It’s perfect for drizzling on grilled chicken or lamb, or you could also use it as a dip for crudités or crisps, or as a sauce for chips or fries that’s a bit of a change from ketchup or mayonnaise, or even as the base for a tzatziki with an extra garlic bite.
 The perfect fakeaway sauce when enjoying at-home takeaway treats.
-Try it on our veggie falafel kebabs, our freeze ahead chicken kebabs.
+Try it on our veggie falafel kebabs, a kebab filled with homemade no mayo slaw, or our freeze ahead chicken kebabs.

 We’re really lucky with our local source for kebabs; an ocakbasi shop where meat is cooked over charcoal; lamb chops, chicken and lamb kebabs, served with rice, flat breads and fresh salad.